 GitHub is a closed-source platform for open-source communities.
 It allows us to collaborate on documentation and code, both internally and with a broader audience.

 If you don’t have a GitHub account, you must use your work email (rather than your personal email) to sign up, as this helps us with records retention and identification.
-If you do have a GitHub account, please add your work email to your profile as your primary email, and ensure it is visible on your public GitHub profile.
+If you do have a GitHub account, please add your work email to your profile as your primary email.

 1. Complete your profile

 - Name: Your first or first and last name.

 - Company: Your government agency.
 (If you also use GitHub for personal projects, consider specifying “

 agency(work) + personal projects” to make it clear that some of your GitHub projects may be personal in nature.)